How to Deal with Panic Attacks

 Always try to relax and avoid overthinking.
 Sometimes, your stress will rise to a level where you start getting panic attacks.
 This can cause a total shift in the way you live, all the way from your health to your relationships.

-In this article, I’m going to share how to prevent a panic attack.
+In this article, I’m going to share how to deal with panic attacks.

 1. Be honest with yourself.